Marker Making in Garment Industry

 • This is a special type of machine like photocopies.

-• Working patterns are placed on the scanning glass, and then a marker is made in a selected size.
+• Working patterns are placed on the scanning glass, and a marker is made in a selected size.

-Advantages of Computerized Method
+Advantages of the Computerized Method

-• Suitable for large scale production
+• Suitable for large-scale production

 • Last amount of wastage of fabric.